cavaunpeu/willwolf.io-source/content/articles/gaussian-algebra-to-gaussian-processes-part-1.md

 ![png]({filename}/figures/gaussian-algebra-to-gaussian-processes-part-1/output_40_0.png)

-The posterior distribution is nothing more than a distribution over function evaluations (25 of which are shown above) *most consistent with our model and observed data tuples.* As such, and to give further intuition, a crude way of computing this distribution might be continuously *drawing samples from our prior over function evaluations, and keeping only the ones that pass through, i.e. are "most consistent with," all of the red points above.*
+The posterior distribution is nothing more than a distribution over function evaluations (from which we've sampled 25 function evaluations above) *most consistent with our model and observed data tuples.* As such, and to give further intuition, a crude way of computing this distribution might be continuously *drawing samples from our prior over function evaluations, and keeping only the ones that pass through, i.e. are "most consistent with," all of the red points above.*

 Finally, we stated before that **the features we choose (i.e. our `phi_func`) give a "language" with which we can express the relationship between $x$ and $y$.** Here, we've chosen a language with 20 words.
 What if we chose a different 20?